Flap Surgery: The Basics

 Drains

-Drains may be used for removal of fluid around both the donor and recipient surgical areas to enhance healing (7).
+Drains may be used to remove fluid around the donor and recipient surgical areas to enhance healing (7).

 Patients may have the following drains after flap surgery: